Deion Sanders's Success and Achievements in Timeline

 2021: SWAC Title and Eddie Robinson Award

-In the fall 2021 season, Deion Sanders led Jackson State to the SWAC title and a program record of 11 wins.
-He was also named the recipient of the Eddie Robinson Award.
+In the fall 2021 season, Deion Sanders led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) title and a program record of 11 wins, earning the Eddie Robinson Award as the season's top FCS head coach.
+However, Jackson State lost in the 2021 Celebration Bowl.

 2022: Undefeated Regular Season